adrian2793/assembly22/readme.md

 ```

 > [!NOTE]
-> Once the Arduino is turned off the default configuration is restored
+> Once the Arduino is turned off the default configuration will be restored

 With the code snippet above the following variables can be changed